|

 Listen carefully.

-Do not try to prove the customer is wrong and you are right.
+Do not try to prove the customer is wrong but you are right.

 If the customer is angry and interrupts you when talking, remind the customer politely you need to finish.